 Guardion Health Sciences is a leading specialist for the health of the macular pigment and the overall retina.
-Please click on the links below to learn more about nutrition and eye health, age-related macular degeneration and macular pigment.

 Vision and Nutrition

 A number of studies have shown the importance of vision-specific nutrition.
-Research demonstrates that a formula that contains all three macular carotenoids and an array of antioxidant and anti-inflammatory ingredients is essential to maintain retinal health.
+Research demonstrates that a formula that contains all three macular carotenoids and an array of antioxidant and anti-inflammatory ingredients is essential to maintain macula and retinal health.